PinMeTo/documentation/README.md

 Integration with PinMeTo offers the ability to fetch information and send updates through our APIs for:
 - Locations
-- Insights (Google and Facebook)
+- Insights (Google, Facebook and Apple)
+- Keywords and Ratings
-- Reviews
+- Reviews' details

 ## Endpoints